 - K-1 must enter from the NORTH (at the light) and follow the red line to pick-up.
 Please be gracious and allow the families coming from the North (Atlantic Blvd direction) to merge into the correct lane.
 K-1 students will be loaded on the passenger side.

 - 3,4, & 5 must enter from the SOUTH and proceed through the parking lot to pick-up in the parking lot area in front of the school.
 Students will be stationed in the safe area in the blocked parking spaces.
-3, 4, & 5 students will be loaded on the passenger side from the safe area.
+3, 4, & 5 students will be loaded on the passenger side.

 Once you have your child(ren), please remove the sign from your rearview mirror and proceed to the travel lane (middle lane if coming from the North and to the left of the cars in the parking lot) to make your way off the property.